Category: Reviews

 Review: Milder, Greening Democracy

-Reviewed for H-German (August 2020).
+Monograph reviewed for H-German (August 2020).
 Summary: Throughout Greening Democracy, Milder stresses that antinuclear activism was about more than the Greens and that it did more than just bring ’68ers into the fold of liberal, parliamentary democracy.
-These are welcome arguments, and Milder misses no opportunity to show how people of different generations and with no…
+These are welcome arguments, and Milder misses no opportunity to show how people of different generations and with…

 Read more